Inflectra/spira-importer-excel365/documentation/Importing-from-Microsoft-Excel-(Office365).md

 Select this under "Operations" and then select the product template you want to add the new list(s) and value(s).
 Then, click on "Prepare Data Template Sheet" to load the template.
 Populate the sheet with at least the required (bold) fields.
 Please note that you must reserve one row for a list and one or more for its values.
 Finally, hit "Send Data" and wait until the data is sent to Spira.

 #### Edit Existent Custom Lists and Values
-Select this under "Operations" and then select the product template to import the lists and values from.
+Select this under "Operations" and then select the product template to import.
+Right after, choose a Custom List from the dropdown menu or select *[ALL]* to get all the lists from the Spira Template.
 Then, click on "Get Data from Spira" to load the template.
 Edit the sheet values freely.
 Remember to keep/provide new required (bold) fields.
 Additionally, you can add new lists and values to existent/new lists.
 Finally, hit "Send Updated Data" and wait until the data is sent to Spira.

 ## 3. Prepare for the data transfer
 This section is valid for the non-admin modes only (getting data and creating new data).